Chinese New Zealanders

-In the 1860s goldrush immigrants from Guangdong arrived.
+In the 1860s gold rush immigrants from Guangdong arrived.
 Due to this historical influx, there is still a distinct Chinese community in Dunedin, whose former mayor Peter Chin is of Chinese descent.
 However, most Chinese New Zealanders live in the North Island, and are of more recent migrant heritage.
 Chinese people historically faced severe discrimination in New Zealand, through means varying from the head tax to racist violence.
 In 2002, the New Zealand Government publicly apologised to China for the racism ethnic Chinese were dealt by New Zealand.
 Chinese people, culture and cuisine have had a profound impact on modern New Zealand, and are today seen as an inextricable and defining part of the country's rich and diverse culture.
 Chinese New Year is widely celebrated throughout the country, and although no conventional Chinatowns exist anymore, strongholds of ethnic Chinese exist in Auckland, Wellington, Christchurch and Dunedin.
 Mandarin is New Zealand's fourth-most-spoken language, while various dialects of Chinese make up the second-most spoken group of languages in New Zealand.
-Many famous and innovative New Zealanders are of Chinese ancestry, such as Roseanne Liang, Meng Foon, Bic Runga, Michelle Ang, Augusta Xu-Holland, Boh Runga, Renee Liang, Rose Lu, Chris Tse and Brent Wong.
+Many famous and innovative New Zealanders are of Chinese ancestry, such as Augusta Xu-Holland, Bic Runga, Boh Runga, Brent Wong, Chris Tse, Manying Ip, Meng Foon, Michelle Ang, Renee Liang, Roseanne Liang, and Rose Lu.